 It is inconceivable that someone as successful as Muhammed ﷺ was a madman.
 It is especially inconceivable that such a man was successful because of his madness.
 Therefore, we can only conclude that he truly was a prophet of God.

 Quran 2:23

 : Imam Al-Bayhaqi gathered many narrations pertaining to the miracles and prophetic qualities of Muhammed ﷺ, and compiled them into a seven volume work called “the Evidences of Prophethood” (Dala’il Al-Nubuwa).
 All in all, this collection by Al-Bayhaqi contains over a thousand reports pertaining to Prophet Muhammed’s ﷺ miracles.

 Probabilistic evidence: evidence that makes a thing more likely than it would have been without this evidence.

 In of themselves, each of those reports is only probabilistic evidence for Muhammed’s ﷺ prophethood.
-This is because they are singular narrations, and mass transmission is the condition for a report to be a way to knowledge.
+This is because they are singular narrations, and mass transmission is the condition for certainty.

 Since each of those reports is probabilistic evidence for the same thing (Muhammed’s ﷺ prophethood), they together form mass transmitted proof for his prophethood.